 The spinal cord may divided based on the location of lower motor neurons supplying the musculature of the limbs.
 The spinal cord segments include C1-C5, C6-T2, T3-L3 and L4-S3.

 So our neuroanatomical localization is the C1-C5 spinal cord.

-A high-field MRI of Hurcules cervical spine was performed.
+High-field magnetic resonance imaging (MRI) of Hurcules cervical spine was performed.

 The patient’s right side is on the left of the screen, as if the head were coming out of the computer screen.
 Note the large, contrast-enhancing (white) mass compressing the spinal cord to the right (left side of the image).
 This is a meningioma which was later removed.

 Note the large, contrast-enhancing mass at the level of the caudal aspect of C2 and cranial aspect of C3 that appears to compress the spinal cord from the outside and push in on it.
 While it can be challenging to determine whether a mass is intradural-extramedullary or extradural, an intradural-extramedullary mass such as a meningioma was considered most likely.